wp-plugins/responsive-column-widgets/readme.txt

 where 3 indicates the number of columns in the first row, 2 indicates 2 colums in the second, and 5 to the third.
 Change the numbers accordingly for your need.

 = Parameters =
 * **columns** - the number of columns to show.
-Default: 1.
+Default: 3.
 If you want to specify the number of columns in each row, put the numbers separated by commas. e.g. 3, 2, 4. would display 3 columns in first row and 2 columns in the second row and four columns in the third row and so on.
 The rest rows fill follow the last set number.
 * **sidebar** - the ID of the sidebar to show.
 Default: responsive_column_widgets.
 For the twenty-twelve theme, sidebar-1, would show the default first sidebar contents.
 * **maxwidgets** - the allowed number of widgets to display.
 Set 0 for no limitation.
 Default: 0.
 * **maxrows** - the allowed number of rows to display.
 Set 0 for no limitation.
 Default: 0.
 * **omit** - the numbers of the widget order of the items to omit, separated by commas. e.g. **3, 5** would skip the third and fifth registered widgtes.
 * **showonly** - the numbers of the widget order of the items to show, separated by commas. e.g. **2, 7** would only show the second and seventh registered widtges.
 Other items will be skipped.
-* **offsets** - the offsets of width percentage applied to each columns.
-This is for the level of increase/decreae of the column number in the specified pixel width.
+* **offsets** - the offsets of width percentage applied to each column.
+This is for the level of increase/decrease of the column number in the specified pixel width.
 The format is "*pixel*:*offset*, *pixel*:*offset*, ...".
-The offsets can be set by pixel, separated by commas.
+They consist of key-value pairs of pixel width and offset delimited by colon and separated by commas.
 For example, "600:4" will shift 4 column levels when the browser width is 600px and the higher the offset level gets, it takes less number of columns. e.g."800: 1, 600: 2, 480: 3, 320: 4, 240: 5".

 == Frequently Asked Questions ==